freya-aino/lightwheel/README.md

 For issues and questions, please contact the development team or create an issue in the repository.

 ## Acknowledgements
-This project is based on NVIDIA's pip package usd_to_urdf
+This project is based on NVIDIA's pip package nvidia-srl-usd-to-urdf